ioer-dresden/carto-lab-docker/docs/docker.md

 ------

 !!! warning
-    **We aim for compatibility of all included geo-packages by pinning specific versions**, but once in a while new releases may require updates to these pinnings in [environment_default.yml](environment_default.yml).
+    **We aim to ensure the compatibility of all included geo-packages by pinning specific versions**, but once in a while new releases may require updates to these pinning settings in [environment_default.yml](environment_default.yml).
-    It is recommended to use the tested docker images available in [our registry](https://gitlab.hrz.tu-chemnitz.de/ioer/fdz/carto-lab-docker/container_registry), if the current Dockerfile has build issues.
-See [Docker Images & Tags](#docker-images-tags) below on how to reference a specific version tag.
+    It is recommended that you use the tested Docker images available in the quay.io registry (https://quay.io/repository/ioer-fdz/carto-lab-docker?tab=info), or in our own registry (https://gitlab.hrz.tu-chemnitz.de/ioer/fdz/carto-lab-docker/container_registry) (for IOER or TUD members), if the current Dockerfile has build issues.

 **tl:dr**